j-fu/ExtendableSparse.jl/README.md

 Sparse matrix class with efficient successive insertion of entries.

-Without an intermediate data structure, efficient successive insertion/update of entries in random order into a standard compressed colume storage structure appears to be not possible.
-The package introduces `ExtendableSparseMatrix`, a delegating wrapper around the Julia standard `SparseMatrixCSC` struct which contains an additional linked list based (but realised in vectors) temporary extension structure.
+Without an intermediate data structure, efficient successive insertion/update of possibly duplicate entries in random order into a standard compressed colume storage structure appears to be not possible.
+The package introduces `ExtendableSparseMatrix`, a delegating wrapper containing a Julia standard `SparseMatrixCSC` struct for performing linear algebra operations and a `SparseMatrixLNK` struct realising a linked list based (but realised in vectors) format collecting new entries.

+The later is modeled after the linked list sparse matrix format described in the [whitepaper](https://www-users.cs.umn.edu/~saad/software/SPARSKIT/paper.ps) by Y. Saad.

+Any linear algebra method on `ExtendableSparseMatrix` starts with a `flush!` method which splices the LNK entries and the existing CSC entries into a new CSC struct and resets the LNK struct.

-`ExtendableSparseMatrix` is aimed to work as a drop-in replacement to `SparseMatrixCSC` in finite element and finite volume codes.
+`ExtendableSparseMatrix` is aimed to work as a drop-in replacement to `SparseMatrixCSC` in finite element and finite volume codes especally in those cases where the sparsity structure is hard to detect a priori and where working with an intermediadte COO representation appears to be not convenient.